Being a Survivor

 It is important to understand that it takes time to recover and adjust to life after a cancer diagnosis.
 It may not be possible to return immediately to a previous version of “normal.”
 Determining what is the new normal may take some time.

 At Winship, we understand that life after a cancer diagnosis can be anything but ordinary.
-That's why we are proud to offer Winship Wellness for Living, a survivorship program that provides education, social support and care to all Winship patients and their caregivers and families transitioning into post-treatment life.
+That's why we are proud to offer various survivorship programs that provide education, social support and care to all Winship patients and their caregivers and families transitioning into post-treatment life.

 - Outreach activities